nt-ca-aqe/article-testautomation-of-spring-boot-applications/README.md

 #### Integration-Testing (Graphical) User Interfaces

 UI Tests are slow - very very slow!
-But you can make them a little faster, and easier to controll, by slicing your application.
+But you can make them a little faster, and easier to control, by slicing your application.
 As seen with integration tests, Spring gives you the option to start only parts of your application.
-This can be usefull when executing UI tests, since it allows you to boot up the real UI, but replace parts of your application with mocks or stub implementations.
+This can be useful when executing UI tests, since it allows you to boot up the real UI, but replace parts of your application with mocks or stub implementations.

 In the following example, we start our application just with the classes of the `com.example.sbms.ui.foo` and `com.example.sbms.business.foo` packages.
-Since services of this package are calling the `FooPersistenceService` from the persistence layer, we provide a very fast in-memory implementation of this service in order to have full controlle over our testdata, without having to interact with a cumbersome database.
+Since services of this package are calling the `FooPersistenceService` from the persistence layer, we provide a very fast in-memory implementation of this service in order to have full control over our test data, without having to interact with a cumbersome database.

-To prevent port collissions, we tell spring to start the container on a random free port.
+To prevent port collisions, we tell spring to start the container on a random free port.
 This port is then injected into the test using `@LocalServerPort`.
 This way, we can execute multiple UI tests in parallel, each having his own port and application context.